xPortu/GooglePhotos_Uploader/README.md

   <summary><strong>Click to expand</strong></summary>

 1. Use a rooted Android device or emulator (Android 9–13 recommended).
-2. Connect your device to your PC via ADB.
+2. Connect your device to your PC via ADB. (adb shell root)
 3. Install [HTTP Toolkit](https://httptoolkit.com).
 4. In HTTP Toolkit, go to **Intercept → Android Device via ADB**.
 5. Apply the filter: